fabriziogianni7/spagreppi/README.md

 # spagreppi
 ## made by fabriziogianni7 to experiment with RUST

-### globally search a regular expression and print

-### add CASE_INSENSITIVE env variable to make the research insensitive
+globally search a regular expression and print add CASE_INSENSITIVE env variable to make the research insensitive

+try it out:
+cargo run to nopody.txt